use-ink/ink-docs/versioned_docs/version-5.x/macros-attributes/chain-extension.md

 ## Macro Attributes

-The macro supports only one required argument:
- - `extension = N: u16`:
+The macro supports only one required argument: `extension = N: u16`.
 The runtime may have several chain extensions at the same time.
 The `extension` identifier points to the corresponding chain extension in the runtime.
 The value should be the same as during the definition of the chain extension.
 You can consult the
 [chain extension module documentation](https://paritytech.github.io/polkadot-sdk/master/pallet_contracts/chain_extension/index.html) if you are unsure how to find the chain extension code.
-Otherwise, you should contact the target chain's documentation for specifications of any chain extensions it exposes.
+Otherwise, you should consult the target chain's documentation for specifications of any chain extensions it exposes.

 ## Method Attributes